All Blogs

 If your facility participates in Medicare and Medicaid programs, the Centers for Medicare & Medicaid Services (CMS) conducts an annual survey to determine if you meet the strict standards set by the federal government.

-The CMS surveyor inspects if your nursing home provides the best possible care for residents.
+The CMS surveyor also inspects if your nursing home has Medicaid and Medicare certifications.
+These prove that you can provide the best care to residents.

 6 Key Areas Covered in a State Survey for Nursing Homes